sedaprotocol/seda-overlay-ts/README.md

 You can run the SEDA Overlay Node in one of two ways:

-### Prebuilt Release (Recommended)
+### Prebuilt Release

+To run the overlay node we have two options:

+1. **Prebuilt Binary**
-Download the latest release for your platform from the [GitHub Releases page](https://github.com/sedaprotocol/seda-overlay-ts/releases).
+   - Download the latest release from [GitHub Releases](https://github.com/sedaprotocol/seda-overlay-ts/releases)

-Make it executable if necessary (e.g., `chmod +x seda-overlay` on Unix systems), and execute it directly from your terminal.
+   - Make it executable: `chmod +x seda-overlay`
+   - Run directly from terminal

+2. **Node.js Version** (Recommended)
+   - Download the `seda-overlay.js` file from [GitHub Releases](https://github.com/sedaprotocol/seda-overlay-ts/releases)
+   - Run with Node.js: `node ./seda-overlay.js <command>`
+   - Example commands:
+     ```bash
+     # Initialize the overlay node
+     node ./seda-overlay.js init --network testnet

+     # Run the overlay node
+     node ./seda-overlay.js run --network testnet

+     # Check identity status
+     node ./seda-overlay.js identities info --network testnet
+     ```

+> **Important Note:** While both options are available, we currently recommend using the Node.js version.
+The prebuilt binary (which uses Bun runtime) may experience segmentation faults after extended runtime (4+ days).
+The Node.js version has proven more stable in testing.
+We are actively working to improve the prebuilt binary's stability.

+> **System Requirements:** The overlay node has been tested with Node.js v23.8.0.
+While it may work with other versions, we recommend using v23.8.0 or higher.

 ### Build from Source